 Examines art and architecture produced during the Middle Ages in Europe (from the fourth century CE through the Gothic era, ca. 1400 CE).
 We will explore major artistic monuments and movements, and analyze how works of art serve as tangible crystallizations of the religious, social, liturgical and historical circumstances of their period and culture.
 The class will consider art in a variety of media, focusing on painting, sculpture, and architecture.
 Students will be encouraged to approach each period through key monuments or objects, analyzing each within its own particular cultural perspective.
 (ART)

-ART 222 European Art from the Renaissance to Romanticism (3)
+ART 222 Renaissance Art and the Modern World (3)

 ART 241 Art, Science, and Knowledge-Making, 1500-1800 (3)

 Examines the range of intersections between art-making, scientific knowledge, and “ways of knowing” in the Early Modern era (c.
 1500-1800) through themes and case studies.
 Introduces the principles, basic methods, and terminology of art historical analysis.
 Explores the role and exchange of visual communication between artists and thinkers within the social, cultural, religious, economic, political, and material contexts that influenced changing perceptions of, and responses to, an expanding world and new knowledge.
 (ART)